Plaster and render -

 www.timber.org.uk - systems of repair, with step by step methods

-www.timber-repair.co.uk - how to repair timbers in buildings without wrecking the place
+www.timber-repair.co.uk - how to repair timber beams